gear-foundation/gear-wiki/docs/developing-contracts/examples/escrow.md

 }
 ```

-`State` is an enum that stores a currect state of a contract:
+`State` is an enum that stores a current state of a contract:
 ```rust
 enum State {
     AwaitingDeposit,